abao1999/panda/README.md

 We have released model weights on HF at https://huggingface.co/GilpinLab/panda

+We also have MLM weights up on HF at https://huggingface.co/GilpinLab/panda_mlm

-We are also in the process of scaling up our training and model size, so stay tuned!
+**We are also in the process of scaling up our training and model size, so stay tuned!**

 Paper abstract: